Quantitative Economics Major

 Goal 2: Students will understand how economic agents interact.

-Objective 2.1: Students will be able to explain the supply and demand model and how it is applied to input and output markets as well as the macro economy.
+Outcome 2.1: Students will be able to explain the supply and/or demand model and/or how it is applied to input and/or output markets.

-Goal 3: Students will be able to identify important economic variables, understand how they are measured, and explain what they tell us.
+Goal 3: Students will understand important economic variables, how they are measured, and their relevance.

 Goal 4: Students will be able to demonstrate knowledge of econometric and quantitative methodology in economics.

-Objective 4.2: Students will be able to apply quantitative methods to economic theories and models.
+Outcome 4.1: Students will be able to apply quantitative methods to economic theories and/or models and/or analysis.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: